echohello-dev/transcribe-me/README.md

    transcribe-me
    ```

    The application will transcribe each audio file in the input directory and save the transcriptions to the output directory.
-It will also generate summaries of the transcriptions using the configured models and save them to the output directory.

 4. (Optional) You can archive the input directory to keep track of the processed audio files:

    ```bash
    transcribe-me archive
-   ```

-5. (Optional) You can also transcribe only the audio files that have not been transcribed yet:

-    ```bash
-    transcribe-me only
    ```

 ### Docker